Nothing but one workout of 15 minutes per week promises to be enough to achieve effective results.

 This new warning is supported by multiple international and new research on the impact of EMS Training.
 Knecht’s conclusion: “EMS Training is not suitable to get in shape comfortably and effortlessly, because the training effect is not proven and if used incorrectly, the method even has its downside risks,” concludes Knecht.

 He recommends regular conventional fitness training – that is effective and safe.
-However, if you do not obey proper technique and execution in strength training, certainly there is a risk to injuries.
+However, if you do not obey proper technique and execution in strength training, certainly there is a risk to injuries as well.

 Nevertheless, EMS Training is booming recently.